Shibli2316/tasksRequired/README.md

 But since any LLM with sufficient data can halucinate or simply make up answers it is important to keep it in check and to do so we would need to make a structured prompt or API interface where we can pass the dosage and it would identify ingredient, dosage units etc. We can easily leverage the power of transfer learning into this as the LLM is already trained in a general and larger dataset we can just train it into our smaller dataset.
 It will reduce the cost and time it would need to train a complete LLM and it will benefit us for the specific task we need.
 This might be done by providing a few annotated examples and asking the model to extract the relevant fields for each prescription entry.
 The LLM could be used in a batch processing pipeline, integrating with existing data cleaning steps or as an augmentation to flag cases with uncertainty for human review.
 <br>
 Main challenges: cost, latency, and reliability.
 API calls cost money and latency increases by caching every resolved medication string and batching many examples into one call.
 We can also use a lookup database (RxNorm / local pharmacopeia) to confirm or replace the LLM's candidate mapping.
 Another major challenge as already mentioned  is hallucination: LLMs may invent doses or codes if not constrained.
 To overcome this i propose the following solutions
-(a) forcing structured outputs with validation rules, (b) falling back to rule-based parsing when the model's confidence is low, and (c) adding a human-in-the-loop review for low-confidence or high-impact records.
+1. forcing structured outputs with validation rules,
+2. falling back to rule-based parsing when the model's confidence is low, and
+3. adding a human-in-the-loop review for low-confidence or high-impact records.
 For highly sensitive clinical data, consider an on-prem or private LLM (or de-identified inputs) to satisfy privacy/regulatory requirements.
 To implement it we need
 1. good prompt engineering with exact specifications  Example final-instruction: “Return only JSON with keys: active_ingredient, dosage, unit, form, confidence (0–1).
 If no dosage, set dosage=null and unit=null.”
 2. Validation so that it dosent make a mistake including a human if needed, so that the dosage remain in limit and it dosent go beyond the range checks.